wayfair/dociql/README.md

      - name: Invoke Mutation # Mutation
        description: Markdown enabled description for operation
        query: mutation.mutateSome # Mutation example - invoke mutation

+# define your errors byr providing a list
+errorSection:
+  description: "Description example of the error catalogue section"
+  errorCatalogue:
+    - name: SOME_ERROR_CODE
+      messages:
+        - message: First message of the error
+          description: First description of the message
+        - message: Another error message
+          description: Description of the second message
+    - name: ANOTHER_ERROR_CODE
+      messages:
+        - message: Another error code message
+          description: Here explain when can it happen

 ```
 ### Pass your `config.yml` document to generate your documentation: